Mesilla Valley AVA: Climate

 The Mesilla Valley has an arid continental climate with over 4,000 degree-days annually.
 The mean annual temperature is 60.8 F although daily temperatures fluctuate about 33 F. Winter minimum temperatures of 32 F are common, but winter temperature below 2 F occur only one year in ten during January.
 The growing season is approximately 200 days long and occurs from approximately April 12 to October 27.
 On the average, the temperature will fall 3 F for every increase of 1000 ft in elevation above the floor of the valley.
 This makes the higher elevations in the valley somewhat cooler.
 Fall, winter, and spring are the dry seasons of the year.
 During these seasons, moisture in the air coming from the Pacific Ocean is removed as it passes over the mountains west of New Mexico.
 During the summer months, moisture-laden air coming from the Gulf of Mexico enters southern New Mexico.
 Strong surface heating and the up slope flow of air cause brief and somewhat heavy afternoon and evening thunder showers.
 The Organ Mountains to the east of the Mesilla Valley protect the valley from the heavier showers.
 Precipitation in the valley usually amounts to only about 8 in annually.
 At higher elevations in the valley, rainfall may be heavier.
 The relative humidity in the valley is generally low.
 Winter is generally mild and sunny.
 The average snowfall in the Mesilla Valley viticultural area is less than 3 in annually and seldom lasts more than two consecutive days.
 At elevations higher than 4500 ft snowfall is more common and is more apt to remain on the ground for longer periods of time.
+The plant hardiness zones are 8a and 8b.

 Viticulture

-The grape growing revival in the Mesilla Valley was first observed in the 1960's and has progressed in recent years.
+The grape growing revival in the Mesilla Valley was first observed in the 1960s and has progressed in recent years.
 The largest vineyard in New Mexico, New Mexico Vineyards, belongs to Luna Rosa Winery in Deming, New Mexico.
 More than 50 different grape varieties have been grown in the valley over the years.
 Some of the grape varieties grown within the boundaries of the viticultural area include Colombard, Riesling, Cabernet Sauvignon, Ruby Cabernet, Zinfandel, Chenin Blanc and Barbera.